mattrussi/gitlab-com-runbooks/docs/metrics-catalog/traffic-cessation-alerts.md

 Two types of traffic cessation conditions are monitored:

 1. **Traffic Cessation**: traffic is non-absent, but zero for an extended period.
+Only if there were more than 300 operations an hour ago.
 1. **Traffic Absence**: traffic is absent (missing, non-zero) for an extended period.
+Only if the metric was present an hour ago.

 ## Configuring Traffic Cessation Rules